mosstar/mosstar-dev-stack/README.md

 # mosstar dev stack

+This repository contains the docker-compose file for the development stack of the mosstar projects.

 ## Introduction
 Firstly, you have to install docker and docker-compose on your machine.
 Then, you can run the following command to start the development stack.